wellslab/basic_project_template/Readme.md

 - For managing large data files in this repo, read howtos/UsefulGitTips.md.
 You can use git lfs to tell git to track specific files or folders differently to avoid the repository getting too large.

 - For handling jupyter notebooks which can be tricky to version control, read howtos/ManagingNotebooks.md.
-We propose that you track .html and .py files rather than .ipynb files, and jupyter_notebook_config.py has been provided to make this easier.
+We propose that you track .html and .py files as well as .ipynb files, and jupyter_notebook_config.py has been provided to make this easier.

 ## Folder structure